Park Slope Restaurants: Where to Eat With Kids

 Brownstone-lined Park Slope has long been known for its family-friendly vibe, boasting plenty of fun indoor play spots, playgrounds, kid events—and great Brooklyn eats.
-Need to find a child-friendly restaurant after an energy-burning romp in Prospect Park?
-No problem.
+We've pulled together this list of family-friendly Park Slope restaurants perfect for locals or those visiting the area after an energy-burning romp in Prospect Park.

-We've eagerly rounded up and taste-tested a list of our favorite family restaurants in Park Slope.
-Our curated list includes the best dining spots for kid staples like pizza, tacos, and gelato, but also plenty of more exotic fare for adventurous NYC eaters.
+Our curated list of Park Slope restaurants includes the best dining spots for kid staples like pizza, tacos, and gelato, but also more exotic fare for adventurous NYC eaters.
 Plus we tell you who has highchairs and where the baby changing tables are (and are not).
 Read on and you might just discover your new go-to Brooklyn eatery.

 276 Fifth Avenue (between First Street and Garfield Place)